Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 From~\eqref{qfqmCS}, we can unambiguously conclude that the UV monopole operator that condenses is~$\cM^{i = 1}$ when~$m > 0$ and~$\cM^{i = 2}$ when~$m < 0$,

 It follows that, for any sign of the mass, the pattern of spontaneous symmetry breaking is

 In either case there is one NGB (the photon), but the unbroken symmetry group depends on the sign of~$m$,

-Here~$U(1)_\pm = \half (U(1)_m \pm U(1)_f)$ are the symmetries we have already encountered in section~\ref{introsquasheds3}, around~\eqref{unbrokennorth}, when discussing the non-trivially fibered unbroken symmetries in the~$\t {S^3}$ sigma model; here they are similarly fibered over the~$S^2$ of~$\vec m$-directions at large~$|\vec m|$ (see below).
-Note that~$U(1)_\pm$ couple to the~$U(1)$ background gauge fields~$A_\pm = A_m \pm A_f$.
+Here~$U(1)_\pm = \half (U(1)_m \pm U(1)_f)$ are the symmetries we have already encountered in section~\ref{introsquasheds3}, around~\eqref{unbrokennorth}, when discussing the non-trivially fibered unbroken symmetries in the~$\t {S^3}$ sigma model; here they are similarly fibered over the~$S^2$ of~$\vec m$-directions at large~$|\vec m|$.
+Note that the~$U(1)_\pm$ background gauge fields~$A_\pm = A_m \pm A_f$ are standard~$U(1)$ connections.

+Let us discuss the action of discrete symmetries~$\CC$ and~$\t \CT$ on the monopole vevs~\eqref{mzmonovev}.
+It follows from~\eqref{CtTonMonopole} that~$\t \CT$ is unbroken for any complex~$\langle \CM\rangle \in \C^*$, while unbroken~$\CC$ requires~$\langle \CM\rangle$ to be real.
+This can always be achieved using one of the broken generators to shift~$\sigma$, so that there is an unbroken charge-conjugation symmetry in any vacuum.